- FindLaw /

 What is Oregon’s voter registration deadline?

-According to the Oregon legislature, you must submit your voter registration form to an election office 21 days before Election Day.
-If you register by mail or online, you must do so 21 days before the upcoming election date.
+According to the Oregon legislature, you must submit your voter registration form to an election office at least 21 days before Election Day.
+The same 21-day deadline applies if you register by mail or online for an upcoming election.

 How do I get my mail-in ballot?